halcy/Mastodon.py/docs/02_return_values.rst

 and everything will work as intended.
 The class used for this is exposed as `AttribAccessDict`.

+Since version 2.0.0, Mastodon.py is fully typed - there are now classes for all return types, and all functions have type hints.
+Note that the base class is still the AttribAccessDict - this means that you can still access all returned values as attributes, `even if a type does not define them.`.
+Lists have been split into lists that can be paginated (i.e. that have pagination attributes) and those that cannot.

 Base types
 ==========
 .. autoclass:: mastodon.types_base.AttribAccessDict